 To get to Altona one needs to travel past kilometres of oil refineries, which is off-putting enough to have kept housing prices low in this area.
 But once past the ugly industrial areas, this seaside town has a lot to offer: a burgeoning café culture, a pretty beach suitable for swimming, and a family atmosphere.
 Altona is sometimes still looked upon as Williamstown’s ugly sister, but it has a character and an appeal all of its own and Altona residents tend to be a bit protective of their oft-overlooked suburb.

 The favoured home of many Australian sporting celebrities and a few excellent private schools, Brighton is a crisp, clean, conservative and refined suburb.
-Brighton is a beachside area 8 miles (11km) southeast of the city centre, well served by public transport and exceptionally safe.
+Brighton is a beachside area to the southeast of the city centre, well served by public transport and exceptionally safe.
 House prices are hefty, whether renting or buying, but Brighton residents are generally all too happy to pay to live in what is often considered one of Melbourne’s best suburbs.
-Those looking for lively and funky won’t find it here – but for those seeking a chic and sophisticated beachside suburb with no surprises, Brighton is one of the best options in town.
+Those looking for lively and funky won’t find it here – but for those seeking a chic and sophisticated beachside suburb with no surprises, Brighton is one of the best options in Melbourne.

 Young and hip areas in Melbourne

 Well suited for singles and couples, Brunswick is an edgy but unpretentious suburb with plenty of cafés, restaurants and bars.
 Situated just a few miles from the city centre, Brunswick residents tend to shun cars and opt for the convenience of tram travel.
-Brunswick is a hive of creativity and unconventionality, which means it's sometimes gritty but never boring.
+Brunswick is a hive of creativity and unconventionality, which means that it is sometimes gritty but never boring.

-Just over 4 miles (6km) west of the city, Yarraville is part country town, part cool urban corner.
+Yarraville is part country town, part cool urban corner.
 With a selection of outstanding restaurants, cafés and gift stores lining the tiny, narrow streets of the central shopping area, this is a place that attracts creative types and professionals looking for a safe but funky environment.
 With its art deco independent cinema and a wine bar worth repeat visits, it’s easy to fall for Yarraville.
-The small houses and impossible parking of the central parts of the town give way to more spacious homes on the fringes, and rent is sometimes steep but still falls far short of the prices attracted by suburbs this close to the city on the east.
+The small houses and impossible parking in the central parts of the town give way to more spacious homes on the fringes, and rent is sometimes steep but still falls far short of the prices attracted by suburbs this close to the city on the east.